Methodology

 C-AIOE is computed and displayed as a reference score for IMF comparability only.

 Separately, we build a Singapore industry-footprint layer from the official industry × occupation cross-tab plus industry vacancy series.
-That layer is shown on occupation and synthetic-role pages as contextual evidence, not as a direct score multiplier.
+When it exists, that footprint now informs the employment side of market momentum directly; the same footprint is also shown on occupation and synthetic-role pages as transparent supporting context.

 Occupation Scarcity (occupation-level)